folio-org/folio-org.github.io/_faqs/how-to-get-started-with-rancher.md

 Postgres and Kafka are installed from the Bitnami Helm repository.

 ## Running modules
-All Project have installed Folio Helm repository (`Catalog` in Rancher) witch contains all backend modules.
+All Project have installed Folio Helm repository (`Catalog` in Rancher) which contains all backend modules.
 By default the backend modules are pulled from [DockerHub/folioci](https://hub.docker.com/u/folioci) repository with a 'latest' tag.
 All modules can be managed in `App` menu in Rancher.
 You can add new module or upgrade one there.

 ## Building own backend modules
 You can build your own module and automatically deploy it with Rancher pipeline and Helm.
 Please create you own branch and modify `.rancher-pipeline.yml` to your needs [as in this pipeline](https://github.com/folio-org/mod-pubsub/blob/master/.rancher-pipeline.yml) to get started.
 Go to Workloads -> Pipelines, run pipeline for that branch and Rancher will deploy new version of that module.
-Recomendations about min. requirements to pipeline namespace to pass build successfully:
+Recommendations about minimum requirements to pipeline namespace to pass build successfully:
   * Limit mCPU - 4500
   * Limit memory - 5000 Mb